 Ziva Dog Media devises and executes content strategy drawing on many years of experience in diverse industry sectors.

-Content strategy versus content marketing
+Content strategy explained

 Content strategy, content marketing and content marketing strategy are often used interchangeably.
 Most of the time this doesn’t matter.
 The difference between business “strategy” (a plan for achieving a particular goal, usually over an extended period of time) and business “marketing” (activities involved in making customers aware of a company’s products and services) are moot if the strategic goal is, for example, to grow by expanding target audience.
 The strategic business plan inevitably incorporates marketing activities.